#1 Sweetheart neckline

 #2 The off-shoulder or bardot neckline

 If it's sculpted collarbones or shoulders you want to flaunt, take your chance with this sexy and elegant shoulder-baring neckline.
 (We love this look for hiding less-than-toned arms while baring some skin.)
 The only downside?
 Depending on the design of the dress, mobility might be an issue.
 Accessory wise, think long statement earrings that'll draw attention to your face and lengthen your neck.
-Here are the prettiest off-shoulder wedding dresses to rock this Spring.

 #3 A plunging/ deep V neckline